VamshiKrishna400-afk/SOC-Detection-Engineering-Lab/01-physical-network/README.md

 The Internet connection is provided through the home Wi-Fi router.

-The Internet is shown in the architecture diagram to represent the external network from which the home network receives connectivity.

 No personal Internet information or public IP address is included in this repository.